 How We Operate

 Financial Freedom is a member of the Fidelity Investments Institutional Wealth Services group.
-We have access to a full range of equities and fixed income securities (including over 7,000 no load transaction cost free mutual funds).
+Through this group, we have access to a full range of equities and fixed income securities (including over 7,000 no-load, transaction cost-free mutual funds).

-We utilize the Morningstar Rating System to help ensure we maximize return and minimize risk.
+We utilize the Morningstar Rating System to help ensure we maximize return and minimize risk for you.
 This system allows us to analyze and track the risk-adjusted performance of each fund we use.
-Morningstar provides us with a monthly performance update on over 35,000 exchange traded and mutual funds.
+Morningstar provides us with a monthly performance update on over 35,000 exchange-traded and mutual funds.
 We also use the Morningstar performance averages to evaluate Financial Freedom’s annual investment return performance for each client’s portfolio.
 We like to think about investment management on three levels.

 Our Three-Level Approach to Investment Management

 The first level is asset allocation.
 This is the combination of equities (i.e. investments exposed to the stock market), fixed income (bonds, bond funds, CDs, etc) and cash.
 Your overall asset allocation should be driven by what we call “your sleep comfort level” which takes into account your desire for volatility, risk tolerance, as well as what requirements are needed from the portfolio.